gracelang/language/standardPrelude/standard.md

     // elements of the underlying collection, one at a time.

     hasNext -> Boolean
-    // returns  true if there is at least one more element, i.e., if next will not raise the Exhausted
+    // returns  true if there is at least one more element, i.e., if next will not raise `Exhausted`.
-    // exception.
-Once an iterator is exhausted (i.e., once hasNext returns false), it will remain exhausted.
+    // Once an iterator is exhausted (i.e., once hasNext returns false), it will remain exhausted.
 }
 ```